M1keP1/Pianista-Mihir/README.md

 ## 🚦 Status

-* Core UI implemented (Chat → Editor → Plan).
+* Core UI implemented (Chat → Editor → Plan) with persistence and cross-page routing.
-* Pianista APIs integrated (domain, problem, plan).
+* Pianista APIs integrated (domain, problem, plan) and planner selection fetches available backends.
-* Mermaid panel exists but still being refined.
+* MermaidPanel and GanttLite ship inside the editor and plan experiences.
 * PDDL store fully functional for persistence.
 * **Solver endpoints are not included** → they’re excluded for now because they are not yet functional.
-* **Planner selection and the “get planners” endpoint are not yet integrated** → planned for Week 2.
 * App not yet responsive across all screen sizes/browsers.
 * Code works but has repetitions → refactoring planned.